Glinte/Shortform/Underestimated Statement.md

 Alternatively, if the questions you ask are specific enough, then you may just be able to somewhat master that concept in a short amount of time.
 This seems to be how the "Learn in <very short amount of time" courses out there do.

-*   Expect to learn almost nothing when you are not thinking

-I guess this may not be true, but currently I model myself to be basically wasting time when I don't think.

 * * *

 Trial of using github to host [version history](https://github.com/Glinte/Shortform/blob/master/Underestimated%20Statement.md)